edysfy/Group_website/process/sysImp.md

   <img src="supporting_images/navbar.png" width="550px">
   </p>

   Let's talk about the process of clicking the profile icon.
-The procedure is the same for the other icons.
-It's just the respective methods associated with the other icons that are triggered.
+The procedure is the same for the other icons, itt's just the respective methods associated with the other icons that are triggered that change.
 When the user clicks the profile icon, a click event is triggered and it calls the "onProfileClick method in the Sidebar component.
 This then calls this 'setProfileState' from the Sidebar service.
 This method takes a boolean as a parameter.
 This boolean will essentially represent the next state of the profile attribute.
 So we get the current state of the profile attribute from the 'sidebarState' variable (within the component) and pass the opposite value into the function.
   ```js
     clickProfileIcon():void {
     this.sidebarService.setProfileState(!this.sidebarState.profile);